Leicester Secular Society: Aims

 We believe moral values and virtues like fairness, kindness, loyalty and honesty arise from people needing to live together in peace and harmony, not from any religion.
 Moral rules must be judged by their consequences for people now, not by their appearance in the 'holy' writings of ancient societies.

 History

+Secularism in Leicester goes back at least as far as 1780s, when artisans in the town were in correspondence with Thomas Paine.
+The first formal secular organisation was Branch 26 of Robert Owen's Association of All Classes of All Nations.
+Branch 26 was founded in 1838 and meet in the Commercial Rooms near the market.